marcanuy/django-mdpages/README.rst

 -------
-There is an example project using it at [exampleSite](https://github.com/marcanuy/django-mdpages/tree/master/exampleSite) that just displays an *About* page.
+There is an example project using it at [exampleSite](https://github.com/marcanuy/django-mdpages/tree/master/exampleSite) that just displays an *About* page from [about.md](https://github.com/marcanuy/django-mdpages/blob/master/exampleSite/pages/content/about.md).

 Reference
 ---------